meizabel/documentation/biz-model/aggregate-states.md

 # Defining Aggregate State

 An Aggregate State represents data structure and is defined as a protobuf message.
-The **Aggregate** is defined as Java class and handles commands, applies events, and have a state model encapsulated within it that allows it to implement the required command validation, thus upholding the invariants (business rules) of the aggregate.
+An **Aggregate** is defined as [Java class](../java/aggregate.md) and handles commands, applies events, and have a state model encapsulated within it that allows it to implement the required command validation.
 In response to a command an aggregate modifies its state and produces one or more events.
 These events are used later to restore the state of the aggregate.

 An event consists of two parts: event message and its context.